 Connect your RGB LED strip to the header.
-The power pin (marked with a triangle on the plug) of the LED strip must be connected to Pin 1 (12V) of the digital LED strip header.
+The power pin (marked with a triangle on the plug) of the LED strip must be connected to Pin 1 (12V) of this header.
 Incorrect connection may lead to the damage of the LED strip.

-For how to turn on/off the lights of the LED strip, refer to the instructions on in Chapter 2, "BIOS Setup," "Peripherals."
+For how to turn on/off the lights of the LED strip please visit the "Unique Features" webpage of GIGABYTE's website.